Singapore Airlines & Corporate Responsibility

 As part of our contributions to the community, SIA is also committed to supporting significant national events in Singapore.
 For example, we contribute to the annual National Day Parade by providing air travel to the committee members during their preparations.

 SIA is also a longstanding supporter of Community Chest, a non-profit organisation that channels funds to assist the less-advantaged in the community.
 We continue to contribute towards the annual “Give A Hand!” campaign, which raises funds for various beneficiaries under its care.
-In the second half of 2012, SIA also raised more than $400,000 with limited edition female and male panda toy collectibles clad in our signature batik motif.
-All funds raised were donated to Community Chest in support of programmes that benefit children with special needs.

 As part of our commitment to corporate governance principles, Singapore Airlines attaches a very high priority to ethical business conduct in the markets in which we operate.
 We engage employees, contractors and agents on the basis that their integrity in the conduct of their work is critical to our business and reputation.
 We welcome your comments, questions and thoughts about our Company's ethics and integrity.
 Your comments will be treated in confidence.